| Mexico: Letting

 those was enough bleacher seating to handle a few

+hundred spectators.
 Beyond the seating, prospective

 combatants waited in cages and cardboard carriers